topseed/topseed-helloworld/README.md

 Explore:

 Click menu "Two" and notice that the header (menu bar) is not reloaded - we have an "Application" look and feel, like a single-page application (SPA).
+Also click the "burger" menu to see the sidebar menu slide out.
 Page "Two" has an AMP version.
 In production, we would use subdomains www. or m. to differentiate versions.

-To edit, you can use any IDE, we like VS Code.
-Also we recommend that you use SASS for CSS with Pug (<http://youtu.be/wzAWI9h3q18>).
+You can use any IDE for edits.
+We like  [VS Code](<https://code.visualstudio.com/download>).
+We recommend using and SASS for CSS and Pug.
+See [great Pug intro video here](<http://youtu.be/wzAWI9h3q18>)

-Download, install and run Prepros (Unlimited Trial) from https://prepros.io/downloads.
+Download, install and run Prepros (Unlimited Trial) from <https://prepros.io/downloads>.
 Use the bottom left "+" button to add the /helloworld-webroot folder under /topseed/web-app/helloworld-webroot as a new project.
 In Project/Settings/Compiler Settings/Markdown, uncheck "Wrap with Html".
-Restart Prepros.

 When you edit /web-app/helloworld-webroot/home/story1.md and save, Prepros will convert the markdown file into html.
 Refresh the browser and see the change you made.